-Current shared computing platforms, from small clusters to large datacenters, suffer from low utilization, wasting billions of dollars in energy and infrastructure every year.
+At the initiation of this project, shared computing platforms, from small clusters to large datacenters, suffer from low utilization, wasting billions of dollars in energy and infrastructure every year.
 Low utilization stems from a disconnect between layers of the hardware and software stack.
-The goal of this proposal is to investigate and develop integrated intra- and inter-node resource management techniques that provide both near-peak utilization and guaranteed high performance in shared environments.
+The goal of this project was to investigate and develop integrated intra- and inter-node resource management techniques that provide both near-peak utilization and guaranteed high performance in shared environments.

-To this end, this project consists of three main thrusts:
+To this end, this project consisted of three main thrusts:

 - Elastic multicore systems, which combine recent hardware support for fast resource management with a novel software runtime to make hardware adaptation work for, not against, performance guarantees.
-Elastic multicores will use different hardware resources (such as cores, caches, and power) to achieve a given performance target as efficiently as possible, and safely share resources among guaranteed-performance and best-effort applications.
+Elastic multicores are focused on using different hardware resources (such as cores, caches, and power) to achieve a given performance target as efficiently as possible, and safely share resources among guaranteed-performance and best-effort applications.

 - Novel solutions to enable collaborative multi-tenancy, where resource-intensive workloads are co-scheduled and placed using fine-grained, automatically-collected resource usage profiles, considering aspects such as cache and memory bandwidth sharing.